Paramparça (TV series): Plot

-The final season shows the different lives of the characters, Cihan is seen embarking, and exhausted with flashbacks of his earlier events, Dilara marries Harun and both live with their child, Alaz, in Dilara's home, siblings Hazal and Ozan become business partners, and Cansu prematurely marries Deniz and expects a baby, However she loses her baby because of her Parkinson's disease.
+The final season shows the different lives of the characters, Cihan is seen embarking, and exhausted with flashbacks of his earlier events, Dilara marries Harun and both live with their child, Alaz, in Dilara's home, siblings Hazal and Ozan become business partners, and Cansu prematurely marries Deniz and expects a baby, However she loses her baby because of her Parkinson's disease, which was caused by her falling into a coma after a severe car crash.
+She then adopts a baby, but she cannot take care of it properly as she suffers from body tremors.
+This leads to child protective services taking away her baby and Deniz breaking up with her amicably.

 Soon Cihan returns to his family, and everyone welcomes him except Harun, who is still jealous and thinks that he had affair with Dilara.
-Harun becomes delighted when he discovers that Ozan is his biological son, but he is tragically killed in a mass shooting prepatrated by his client Damir's men while shielding Ozan from gunshot.
+Harun becomes delighted when he discovers that Ozan is his biological son, but he is tragically killed in a mass shooting perpetrated by his client Damir's men while shielding Ozan from gunshot.
 This provides a great opportunity for Cihan and Dilara's relationship to grow because they fall for each other.
 Damir, who is wanted by Cihan, secretly dates Hazal, without acknowledging his connection with the mafia and the murder of Harun.
 Damir and Hazal finally cut off their connection until she admits the truth.
-The series ends with the assassination of Damir carried out by Cihan, and it goes with the wedding of Cihan and Dilara.
+The series ends with the assassination of Damir carried out by Cihan (after an earlier assassination attempt pulled by Dilara), and it goes with the wedding of Cihan and Dilara.